Hamburger

 Provisions of employment contracts cannot be less favorable to an employee than the provisions of the Polish labor law or else they are null and void.

-The employer is obliged to provide the employee with information about the terms and conditions of employment within seven days of the date of the employee's starting work.
+The employer is obliged to provide the employee with information about the terms and conditions of employment within 7 days of the date of the employee's starting work.
 The scope of information provided to newly hired employees includes, among other things, information on:

-• the employee's breaks from work
+• The employee's breaks from work

-• rules on overtime work
+• Rules on overtime work

-• rules on the termination of employment and
+• Rules on the termination of employment and

-• the employee’s right to training provided by the employer.
+• The employee’s right to training provided by the employer.

 Probationary periods